bodulic/CATS-rf/README.md

 `coverage_and_accuracy_analysis_summary.tsv` contains summarized results of coverage and accuracy analysis.
 The content of this file is printed when CATS-rf finishes running in single-end mode.

-`paired_end_read_analysis_summmary.tsv` contains summarized results of paired-end read analysis, including local fidelity and integrity analysis.
+`paired_end_read_analysis_summary.tsv` contains summarized results of paired-end read analysis, including local fidelity and integrity analysis.

 CATS-rf also produces several .tsv files containing detailed per-transcript metrics: